New Big Money Means Royal Bank of Canada (RY) Investors Could Reap Benefit

 The top institutional shareholder in the company is Royal Bank of Canada with over 73.47 million shares valued at $6.03 billion.
 The investor’s holdings represent 5.16% of the RY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Bank of Montreal/Can/ with 63.69 million shares valued at $5.23 billion to account for 4.47% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 42.95 million shares representing 3.02% and valued at over $3.52 billion, while TD Asset Management, Inc holds 2.13% of the shares totaling 30.35 million with a market value of $2.49 billion.

-Royal Bank of Canada (NYSE: RY) is 5.73% higher on its value in year-to-date trading and has touched a low of $49.55 and a high of $90.59 in the current 52-week trading range.
+Royal Bank of Canada (NYSE: RY) is 10.20% higher on its value in year-to-date trading and has touched a low of $49.55 and a high of $90.59 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The RY stock was last observed hovering at around $86.85 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $100.00 for the next 12 months.
-It is also 13.24% off the consensus price target high of $100.00 offered by 4 analysts, but current levels are 13.24% higher than the price target low of $100.00 for the same period.
+The RY stock was last observed hovering at around $88.92 in the last trading session, with the day’s gains setting it 1.51% off its average median price target of $100.00 for the next 12 months.
+It is also 9.57% off the consensus price target high of $100.00 offered by 4 analysts, but current levels are 9.57% higher than the price target low of $100.00 for the same period.

-The stock witnessed a 6.76% loss in the last 1 month and extending the period to 3 months gives it a 5.83%, and is -2.90% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.28% over the week and 1.54% over the month.
+The stock witnessed a 9.12% loss in the last 1 month and extending the period to 3 months gives it a 10.00%, and is 4.19% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.06% over the week and 1.75% over the month.

 Royal Bank of Canada (RY) Analyst Forecasts